devpunjabi/ir_analysis_kit/README.md

 Contributions are welcome!
 Please follow these steps to contribute:

     -Fork the repository.

     -Create a new branch: git checkout -b feature-branch-name.

-    -Make your changes and commit them: git commit -m 'Add some feature'.
+    -Make your changes and commit them: git commit -m 'New feature'.

     -Push to the branch: git push origin feature-branch-name.

     -Open a pull request.